RalkeyOfficial/soundcloud-downloader/readme.md

 # SoundCloud HLS Downloader

-A super simple Python command-line tool for downloading audio tracks from SoundCloud using HLS (HTTP Live Streaming) protocol.
+A super simple Python ~~command-line tool~~ TUI for downloading audio tracks from SoundCloud using HLS (HTTP Live Streaming) protocol.
 This tool supports both regular and GO+ tracks when provided with appropriate authentication tokens.

 ## Features